-If a student withdraws from a term-based credit-hour program offered in modules (see the Glossary definition of "module") during a payment period or, as applicable, period of enrollment, and resumes enrollment in the same program before the end of the period the school must determine the student's eligibility to receive Title IV aid for which he or she was eligible prior to the student's withdrawal based on the applicable criteria:-
+If a student withdraws from a term-based credit-hour program offered in modules (see the Glossary definition of "module") during a payment period or, as applicable, period of enrollment, and, for a program of study offered in a term-based credit hour format, resumes enrollment in the same program before the end of the payment period or period of enrollment, or resumes enrollment within 180 days for a clock-hour program or a non-term credit hour program, the school must determine the student's eligibility to receive Title IV aid for which he or she was eligible prior to the student's withdrawal.
+(For a student who withdraws from a program offered in modules at a school that is not required to take attendance, see the requirements under the Subheading "Withdrawal Dates at Schools Not Required to Record Attendance.)
+The student is eligible to receive Title IV aid that the school or the student returned as the result of the return of Title IV funds calculation, and any Title IV aid that the school was canceled due to the student's withdrawal, if the school determines and documents the student's eligibility-and makes any required adjustments-based on both of the following: